Code-Institute-Submissions/eleventh-embodiment/README.md

    User can also click the "Browse Events" button on the "Home" page which will lead them to the "Events" page.

 6. I want to book online classes, workshops and/or retreats

+   To book an event,  user can click a button on the "Events" page which will then open a modal where user can create their account and proceed to book desired event.

+7. I want to contact the owner to find out more information about their services

+   User has few options to contact the site owner:
+    -  by clicking on the email adress in the footer, on all pages.
+When clicked, the user is redirected to the "Contact" page where they can fill out the form to conact the site owner.\
+    -  Also there is a contact number diplayed in the footer acroos all the pages.\
+    -  User can also contact the site owner via their instagram by clicking on their instagram handle in the footer.
+Currently if clicked, user is redirected to Instagram "Home" page.

 #### Bugs found during testing